EMPLOYMENT AGREEMENT

 CONFIDENTIALITY, INTELLECTUAL PROPERTY AND RESTRAINT

 Confidentiality: During employment and at all times thereafter, the Employee shall hold in strict confidence and not disclose or use for any purpose other than the performance of duties any Confidential Information of the Employer, including trade secrets, business strategies, client data, financial information, technical data, and any information not generally available to the public.
-The Employee acknowledges that the Employer handles personal information of customers and staff subject to the Privacy Act 1988 (Cth) and the Australian Privacy Principles, and shall comply with those requirements.
+The Employee acknowledges that the Employer handles personal information of customers and staff subject to the Privacy Act 1988 (Cth) and the APPs.

-Intellectual Property: All inventions, improvements, work product, and intellectual property created by the Employee in the course of employment shall vest in and belong exclusively to the Employer pursuant to the Copyright Act 1968 (Cth) s.
+Intellectual Property: All inventions, improvements, work product, and intellectual property created by the Employee in the course of employment shall vest in and belong exclusively to the Employer pursuant to Copyright Act 1968 (Cth) s.
 35(6) (works made in course of employment) and applicable patent law.
 The Employee shall promptly disclose all such intellectual property to the Employer and execute any documents necessary to vest or perfect the Employer's ownership.
-To the maximum extent permitted by law, the Employee consents to any acts or omissions by the Employer that would otherwise infringe the Employee's moral rights under the Copyright Act 1968 (Cth).
+To the maximum extent permitted by Part IX of the Copyright Act 1968 (Cth), the Employee consents under section 195AW to any acts or omissions by the Employer that would otherwise infringe the Employee's moral rights in works created in the course of employment.

 WORKPLACE CONDUCT, HEALTH AND SAFETY

 The Employee shall comply with all Employer policies and procedures, including workplace conduct, anti-discrimination, anti-harassment, and workplace health and safety policies.
-The Employer is committed to providing a workplace free from discrimination and harassment in accordance with the applicable state and territory Anti-Discrimination Acts, the Australian Human Rights Commission Act 1986 (Cth), the Sex Discrimination Act 1984 (Cth), the Racial Discrimination Act 1975 (Cth), and the Disability Discrimination Act 1992 (Cth).
-The Employee must comply with all applicable work health and safety legislation, including the Work Health and Safety Act 2011 (Cth) and equivalent state/territory legislation.
-Breaches of workplace conduct obligations may result in disciplinary action up to and including summary dismissal for serious misconduct.
+The Employer is committed to providing a workplace free from discrimination and harassment in accordance with the Sex Discrimination Act 1984 (Cth) (as amended by the Anti-Discrimination and Human Rights Legislation Amendment (Respect at Work) Act 2022 (Cth)), the Australian Human Rights Commission Act 1986 (Cth), the Racial Discrimination Act 1975 (Cth), the Disability Discrimination Act 1992 (Cth), the Age Discrimination Act 2004 (Cth), and applicable State and Territory anti-discrimination legislation.
+The Employer acknowledges its positive duty under section 47C of the Sex Discrimination Act 1984 (Cth) to take "reasonable and proportionate measures" to eliminate sex discrimination, sexual harassment, victimisation, and conduct creating a hostile workplace on the ground of sex.
+The Employee must comply with all applicable work health and safety legislation, including the Work Health and Safety Act 2011 (Cth) and equivalent State and Territory legislation, including the 2022-2023 amendments expressly requiring active management of psychosocial hazards.
+Breaches of workplace conduct or WHS obligations may result in disciplinary action up to and including summary dismissal for serious misconduct.

 Sarah J. Mitchell